 - Grassroots marketing fosters spreading the word about your product or service through sampling or social media buzz.

 - Astroturfing is the use of software or hired paid users to artificially shape and control public opinion about your product, service, or brand in general.

-- Street marketing is simply any kind of an unconventional outdoor promotion.
+- Street guerilla marketing is simply any kind of an unconventional outdoor promotion.

+So what is guerilla marketing exactly?
 Although all this may sound complicated, guerilla marketing can be implemented by any brand.
-Here are the ideas for guerilla marketing and examples from famous companies that can easily be reinvented by you.
+Here are several guerilla marketing examples from famous companies that can easily be reinvented by you.

-Chalk art is one of the easiest and most engaging ways to appeal to your audience.
-Create a beautiful, bold or provocative message or illustration that would motivate people to share and buzz about your brand.
-Just look at how witty McDonald’s has decorated zebra.
+Chalk art is one of the easiest and most engaging guerilla marketing approaches to appeal to your audience.
+Create a beautiful, bold, or provocative message or illustration that would motivate people to share and buzz about your brand.
+Just look at how witty McDonald’s has decorated zebras.

 © Emanuele Mazzoni / Behance

 Tech company Nvidia made people pretend they are balancing on the edge of a rock.
-This campaign blows the mind, doesn’t it?
+This guerilla marketing campaign blows the mind, doesn’t it?

 Jeep’s outdoor parking campaign is also an easy way to draw attention and make your marketing campaign go viral.